coderhacker/VehicleSelection/README.md

 This is a Next.js application designed to allow users to select a vehicle based on its manufacturer, model, and type.
 The selected details are then displayed on the screen.

+## Why Next.js?

+Next.js was chosen as the framework for this application due to several key advantages it offers:

+*   **Developer Experience:** Next.js provides a smooth development workflow with features like fast refresh, TypeScript support out-of-the-box, and an intuitive file-system based router (App Router), making it easier to build and organize the application.
+*   **React Ecosystem:** Built on React, it allows us to leverage the vast React ecosystem, including a rich set of UI libraries like ShadCN UI, which is used in this project.
+*   **Performance Features:** While this application is currently client-side focused, Next.js offers powerful performance optimization features such as server components, image optimization (`next/image`), and automatic code splitting.
+These lay a strong foundation for future scalability and improved load times.
+*   **Structured Project:** It encourages a well-structured project, which is beneficial for maintainability and collaboration.
+*   **Production-Ready:** Next.js is well-suited for building production-grade applications, offering features for easy deployment and scaling.

+These features make Next.js a robust choice for developing modern web applications like the Vehicle Selection App, providing both a great developer experience and a performant end-user product.

 ## Local Setup and Running the Application

 To set up and run this project locally, follow these steps: